trangqlds/github-actions-course/README.md

   and empty string (if there is a cache miss)
   - key: using hashFiles functions allows you to create a new cache when dependencies change
   - path: a list of files/directories and wildcard patterns to cache and restore.

+# Arifacts
+- share data between jobs and store data after workflows have completed
+- can upload artifact and download artifact in the SAME workflow (not in different workflows)
+- recommended when stored files are likely files to be accessed outside the workflow like build outputs, test results, log
+cache: files to be accessed within the workflow only